 How about the fish?
 Who caught the fish?
 No one.
 They were never caught.
 Who brought charcoal?
-Who lit the fire?
 No one.
 Jesus was creating a Galilean delicacy.
 These fish were about 5 inches long with a pickle-type relish for moisture.
 He’s not just creating fish.
 He’s making pickles!

 As bread sustains life in the flesh, Jesus is the Bread that sustains life in the spirit.

-Imagine Jesus sitting on a throne surrounded by a host of people from all over the world.
+Imagine Jesus sitting on a throne surrounded by a host of people from all around the world.
 All are kneeling in submission to Jesus Christ.
 You kneel and declare with them: “Jesus Christ is Lord to the glory of God the father.”
 Then, suddenly, Jesus is standing right with you.
-You exclaim: “I’ll never turn back, wherever you lead I’ll go”
+You exclaim: “I’ll never turn back, wherever you lead I’ll go.”

-You enter Carlsbad Caverns with your tour guide.
-You are delighted with the multicolored stalactites and stalagmites hanging from the ceiling and growing from the ground.
-Your tour guide asks, “Do you want to see dark like you’ve never seen it before?”
+You enter Carlsbad caverns with your tour guide.
+Floodlights reveal multicolored stalactites and stalagmites hanging from the ceiling and growing from the ground.
+Drip, drip goes the water.
+“Do you want to see dark like you’ve never seen it before?”
 He turns off his flashlight.
-It’s so dark you can taste it”.
+It’s so dark you can taste it.”
 He turns on his flashlight.
 Instinctively, you turn toward the light.

 It’s a dark world out there.
 Think about how he brought you into the light.
 Did it happen in a moment of decisive commitment?
 Or was your salvation a process that occurred over time?

 Some are still in darkness.
-The only ones who ask, “Where’s the light?” are those who are blind.
 Paul says that Satan has blinded the eyes of unbelievers so that they cannot see the glorious light.